camunda/camunda-docs-static/get-started/content/javaee6/project-setup.md

     name: "Project Setup"
     parent: "get-started-java-ee"
     identifier: "get-started-java-ee-project-setup"
-    pre: "Setup an Apache Maven-based Java EE process application inside eclipse."
+    pre: "Set up an Apache Maven-based Java EE process application inside Eclipse."

 ---

-Now you are ready to set up your first process application project in eclipse.
+Now you are ready to set up your first process application project in Eclipse.

 # Set up your project

-Now you are ready to set up your Java EE process application project in eclipse.
+Now you are ready to set up your Java EE process application project in Eclipse.
 Setting up a process application project consists of 6 steps:

 1. Create a new Maven Project in Eclipse
 2. Add the Maven dependencies